Martin Gray (writer)

-Martin Gray (born Mieczysław Grajewski; 27 April 1922 – 24 April 2016) was a Holocaust survivor who emigrated to the West, and published books in French about his experiences during World War II, in which his family was killed in Poland.
+Martin Gray (born Mieczysław Grajewski; 27 April 1922 – 24 April 2016) was a Holocaust survivor who emigrated to the West, and published books in French about his experiences during World War II, in which his family was killed in Poland occupied by Germany.

 Life

 Born in Warsaw, Second Polish Republic, the son of Henry/Henoch and Ida [Feld]; Grajewski (Gray) was 17 years old when Nazi Germany and the Soviet Union invaded Poland; they resided at 23 Mila Street Warsaw.
 His mother and brothers Isaac and Yacob died in Treblinka extermination camp; his father was killed in the Warsaw Ghetto Uprising of 1943.
 He wrote later that he escaped from the Treblinka extermination camp during the most deadly phase of the Holocaust.
 He joined the Red Army during the Soviet counter-offensive and became an officer of the NKVD secret police in August 1944.
 Grajewski (pseudonym "Zamojski") was tasked with breaking up Polish anti-communist underground in the area of Zambrów.
-By his own admission, Gray slept at the local NKVD headquarters with a pistol in his hand for security.
+Gray recounted that he slept at the local NKVD headquarters with a pistol in his hand for security.

 Grajewski emigrated in 1946 from Europe to the United States, where his grandmother was living.
 A decade after his arrival Gray had become a tradesman in replicas of antiques according to what he wrote, doing business in the U.S., Canada and Cuba.
 He moved to the South of France in 1960.

 Gray moved to Belgium in 2001.
 On 24 April 2016, three days before his 94th birthday, he was found dead in his swimming pool at his home in Ciney, Belgium, where he had lived since 2012.

 Writings

 Gray's first book, For Those I Loved (Au nom de tous les miens), became a bestseller.
 Another 11 books would follow over the years.
 All of Gray's books have been written in French.
 Several of them have been translated into English.
 Gray's last book Au nom de tous les hommes (2005) has not yet been translated into English.

 Two of Gray's books are autobiographies: For Those I Loved covers the era from his birth in 1922 to 1970, when Gray lost his wife and his four children in a forest fire.
-His second autobiography, La vie renaitra de la nuit, (Life Arises Out of Darkness) covers 1970-77, during which Gray found his second wife, Virginia.
+His second autobiography, La vie renaitra de la nuit, (Life Arises Out of Darkness) covers 1970–77, during which Gray found his second wife, Virginia.
 In this second autobiography he describes desperately looking for a way to live after the demise of his family in the 1970 fire.
 In 1979, U.S. photographer David Douglas Duncan produced a book of photographs and text about Gray: The Fragile Miracle of Martin Gray.